isomerpages/moe-compassvalesec/_useful-info-and-links/2024 Direct School Admission (DSA).md

 <h4>SELECTION CRITERIA </h4>

 a.
-Evidence of talent and passion to develop in competitive Floorball/Netball/Softball.
+Evidence of talent and passion to develop in competitive Floorball/Netball/Softball.<br>
 b.
-Participation/achievements in Floorball/Netball/Softball competitions at school, National School Games or National Sports Association.
+Participation/achievements in Floorball/Netball/Softball competitions at school, National School Games or National Sports Association. <br>

 <h4>SELECTION PROCESS</h4>